What is product development strategy?

 The research favors the view that companies that are first to market reap the rewards.
 There is a strong correlation between innovation and long term success in creating new products.
 (One technique that is commonly used to shorten time to market is an escalation process.)

-Another common approach product development strategy is around the dimensions of the target market, or target audience (marketing strategy focused).
+Another common approach to product development strategy is around the dimensions of the target market, target audience (marketing strategy focused), or even driven by a market development strategy.
 Often this takes the form of a relative emphasis on technological or market innovation.